zoltan-ky/django-dialogform/README.rst

 dialog-media
 ............

-If some additional media, not captured by the form/widgets media is required:
+If some additional media, not captured by the form/widgets media, are required:

 ::